christophstrasen/WorldObserver/docs/guides/stream_basics.md

 If you are interested to observe "Unique" facts this one way to achieve it is `:distinct` to avoid repeats for the same underylying fact within a window.

-Note: This version of `:distinct` is a high level stream helper which uses the "primary key" of the record to establish uniqueness.
-If you want more customized distinct behavior look into LQR queries. @TODO add link
+Note: This version of `:distinct` is a high-level stream helper which uses the stream’s dimension mapping (“primary key”) to establish uniqueness.
+If you need join-aware deduplication or custom distinct keys, use `WorldObserver.observations:derive(...)` (see [Derived streams](derived_streams.md)).

 Example: “at most once per square every 10 seconds”: